This post contains affiliate links for which, if you click, we may make a small commission at no cost to you.

 So, if you are looking to make easy money with no risk, then bank account churning is for you.

 Have you ever heard the term sticky customer?
-A sticky customer is someone who is unlikely to change service providers because put simply, it’s too cumbersome for them to leave.
+A sticky customer is someone unlikely to change service providers because put simply, it’s too cumbersome for them to leave.

 How long have you had your main bank account?
 I’ve had Chase since 2011.
 Therefore, this technically makes me a sticky customer, yet I often wonder, “Are there other banks offering better services?”
 Probably.
 But is it easy to close your bank, and update all your linked accounts to the new bank for the average customer?